teampetfriends/moongchi-picker/README.md

 Due to MoongchiPicker use registerForActivityResult, you have to pass ComponentActivity as argument.
 And pass fragmentManager as argument for showing MoongchiPickerDialog.
 And let MoongchiPicker know what media type you want to pick.
-You don't need to check permission if you give **allowPermissionRequest** option true to moongchiPicker.
+You don't need to check permission if you give **allowPermissionRequest** option true to MoongchiPicker.
 And pass MoongchiPickerListener as argument.
 That's it.

 ```kotlin